IncognitoDaDev/Rubik-Solver-Code/README.md

 - Relay to the real rubik cube throught an arduino UNO's serial port
 - Solve the Rubik Cube using IDA* algorithm

-# The code is not able:
+# The code is NOT able to:
 - Not solve a properly scrambled rubik cube (unless the rubik cube can be solved in 10-12 moves)